OPS-E2E-PPE/VBA-Docs/api/Word.Shading.ForegroundPatternColor.md

 keywords: vbawd10.chm154796036
 f1_keywords:
 - vbawd10.chm154796036
-ms.prod: word
 api_name:
 - Word.Shading.ForegroundPatternColor
 ms.assetid: 2d8337e1-df14-8397-a59f-742fd03b0c4f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Shading.ForegroundPatternColor property (Word)

 Returns or sets the 24-bit color that's applied to the foreground of the **Shading** object.
 This color is applied to the dots and lines in the shading pattern.
 Read/write.

 ## Syntax

 _expression_. `ForegroundPatternColor`

 _expression_ Required.
 A variable that represents a '[Shading](Word.Shading.md)' object.

 ## Remarks

 This property can be any valid **WdColor** constant or a value returned by Visual Basic's **RGB** function.

 ## Example